 Coconut Milk – an essential to the flexitarian pantry.
 Goes well with vegetables, fish or meat.
 I prefer Light Coconut Milk.
 Perfect base for curries, flans, pudding etc…

-Almond Milk – lovely and creamy with half the fat of semi skimmed milk.
+Almond Milk – lovely and creamy with half the fat of semi-skimmed milk.
 Use it for sauces and desserts

-Soya Milk – a versatile dairy free basic along with soya cream and soya butter.
+Soya Milk – a versatile dairy-free basic along with soya cream and soya butter.
 Use it for sauces and desserts

-Tofu – made from soybeans high in proteins and calcium tofu is blend in taste but takes the taste of whatever you cook it with making it very versatile.
+Tofu – made from soybeans high in proteins and calcium tofu is bland in taste but takes the taste of whatever you cook it with making it very versatile.
 Perfect for stir fry, casseroles, scrambles.

 NUTS & SEEDS

 Apricots, Cranberries, Prunes, Dates, Figs, Raisins – full of goodness.
-Wonderful middle eastern or north african touch.
+Wonderful middle eastern or north African touch.
 Great to snack on!